Ulreich howler sends Madrid to UCL final

-Madrid came from behind to win 2-1 last week in the first leg at Allianz Arena, and sealed its progression with a 4-3 aggregate triumph despite an unconvincing performance on Wednesday (AEST).
+Madrid came from behind to win 2-1 last week in the first leg at Allianz Arena, and sealed its progression with a 4-3 aggregate triumph despite an unconvincing performance on Wednesday (NZST).

 Bayern took the lead in the third minute, Joshua Kimmich opening the scoring after a mistake by Madrid captain Sergio Ramos.